deestbie/console-docs/docs/venom/addvideoformats.md

 | Spherical and video includes a Blind Spot   | Blind Spot = Top or Bottom |
 | Spherical and video does not include a Blind Spot   | Blind Spot = None     |

-## Step 6: Select Video Source
+### Step 6: Select Video Source

-The upload video process allows you to upload a VoD video.
+The upload video process allows you to upload a VoD video or specify an External URL (from a Content Delivery Network or Media Server).
 Supported video and audio requirements include:

 | Type         | Description            |
 |:-----------------|:-------------------------------------|